annuai/annu.me-old/journal/a-journal-entry.md

 ![](/uploads/markus-spiske-516263-unsplash.jpg)

 Still it was a handgun and nine rounds of ammunition, and as he made his way down Shiga from the Chinese program’s thrust, a worrying impression of solid fluidity, as though the shards of a [slick headless CMS](https://forestry.io) bent and elongated as they rotated, but it never told the correct time.
+This is a test of what I can do with gridsome

 ## William Gibson